-4.8 Centre for the Protection of National Infrastructure (CPNI)
+4.8 National Protective Security Authority (NPSA)

-The CPNI is the national technical authority in respect of protective security and the government authority for providing protective security advice to the UK national infrastructure.
-Health is a named sector within the UK national infrastructure and the role of CPNI is to protect security by helping reduce the vulnerability to all threats including terrorism.
-A number of key security strategies including surveillance measures adopted by the Trust are based on CPNI advice and guidance.
+The NPSA is the national technical authority in respect of protective & personnel security and the government authority for providing protective security advice to the UK national infrastructure.
+Health is a named sector within the UK national infrastructure and the role of NPSA is to protect security by helping reduce the vulnerability to all threats including terrorism.
+A number of key security strategies including surveillance measures adopted by the Trust are based on NPSA advice and guidance.